Romania flag

 Holidays and Leave

 Paid leave entitlement in Romania is 20 days per year: at least half of that must be taken in one unbroken period (typically for a summer holiday).
-Holiday can be carried over into the first half of the following year if unused.
-There are 16 days of public holidays in Romania each year, although those that fall on weekends are ‘lost’ as far as time off is concerned.
+Holidays can be carried over into the first half of the following year if unused.
+All pay that employees would accrue during their time off should be paid to them a minimum of one week before their leave begins.

-Parental leave entitlement is two months, which can be taken any time before the child turns two, and is paid at 85% of salary by social security.
-Only one parent of any child can take this leave, and they must sign a written declaration to confirm that the other parent will not be taking the same entitlement.
+Parental leave entitlement is two months total across mother and father, which can be taken any time before the child turns two, and is paid at 85% of salary by social security, up to a maximum of RON 8,500 per month (approx. £1,470, $1,930, €1,670).
+One parent can take all of this leave, or it can be shared between the two parents at one month each.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.